 Swifts had finished in sixth place in their first two seasons but it was Wanderers who seemed to impress the most, recording a 9-0 victory against Newcastle United and a 8-0 win against Manchester City on their way to a 4th place finish in 1896.
 They missed out on promotion due to goal average but it seemed that they would push again the following season.
 But it was not to be.
 That following season they finished second to bottom in the league and could count themselves very unlucky to be voted out of the Football League at the expense of Luton Town.
 Rivals Burton Swifts finished one place higher and lived to fight another day.

 Three seasons later after Swifts finished bottom of the league they did a deal with the Football League to stop themselves being relegated, merging with rivals Burton Wanderers to form Burton United, and thus becoming the third Burton incarnation to play in the Football League.
 However, once again their tenure provided short-lived and at the end of the 1906/07 season after never finishing higher than 10th in the Football League Second Division, they were demoted and soon disappeared completely off the footballing map.

 It wasn’t until 1950 that football returned to the town with the formation of Burton Albion.
 Their promotion to the Football League in the last decade meant that Burton now has the honour of supporting more Football League clubs than any town in England.

-The ground, Peel Croft, used by the first three Burton teams is still in existence today and is home to Burton RFC.
-Back in the day the ground had a capacity of 58,000 with the record attendance alleged to be over 56,000 – quite some feat for a team at that level at the time.
+The ground, Peel Croft, used by two of the first three Burton teams is still in existence today and is home to Burton RFC.
+Back in the day the ground had a capacity of 6,000.

 Whilst Wanderers, Swifts and United’s time in the Football League was brief, it did show that provincial towns could support the game at the top level, albeit just for a few seasons.